 See p.
 246-249 of The Musician’s Way.

-International directory of Performing Arts Medicine Association members.
+International directory of Performing Arts Medicine Assoc. members.

 U.K. performing arts medicine practitioners, via BAPAM.

 American Academy of Otolaryngology.
-Global directory to locate a voice doctor.
+Global voice doctor directory.

 Musicians’ Clinics of Canada, Toronto.

 “The Alexander Technique.”
 A synopsis by Sara Cohoe.